Fed begins inflation fight with key rate hike, more to come

 WASHINGTON (AP) — The Federal Reserve launched a high-risk effort Wednesday to tame the worst inflation since the early 1980s, raising its benchmark short-term interest rate and signaling up to six additional rate hikes this year.

+That would be the highest level since March 2008.
+Borrowing costs for mortgage loans, credit cards and auto loans will likely rise as a result.

+“Clearly, inflation has moved front and center into" the Fed's thinking,” said Tim Duy, chief U.S. economist at SGH Macro Advisers.

-The central bank's policymakers expect inflation to remain elevated, ending 2022 at 4.3%, according to updated quarterly projections they released Wednesday.
-That's far above the Fed's 2% annual target.
-The officials also now forecast much slower economic growth this year, of 2.8%, down from its 4% estimate in December.
+The central bank's policymakers expect inflation to remain elevated, ending 2022 at 4.3%, according to quarterly projections they released Wednesday.
+The officials also now forecast much slower economic growth this year, of 2.8%, down from a 4% estimate in December.

+But many economists worry that with inflation already so high — it reached 7.9% in February, the worst in four decades — and with Russia’s invasion of Ukraine driving up gas prices, the Fed may have to raise rates even higher than it now expects and potentially cause a recession.

+By its own admission, the central bank underestimated the breadth and persistence of high inflation after the pandemic struck.
+And many economists say the Fed has made its task riskier by waiting too long to begin raising rates.

 In a statement it issued after its latest policy meeting, the Fed noted that Russia's invasion of Ukraine and ensuing sanctions by the West “are likely to create additional upward pressure on inflation and weigh on economic activity.”

-Chair Jerome Powell is steering the Fed into a sharp U-turn.
+Powell is steering the Fed into a sharp U-turn.
 Officials had kept rates ultra-low to support growth and hiring during the recession and its aftermath.
 As recently as December, Fed officials had expected to raise rates just three times this year.
-Now, its projected seven hikes would raise its short-term rate to between 1.75% and 2% at the end of 2022.
-It could increase rates by a half-point at future meetings.

-On Wednesday, the officials also forecast four additional hikes in 2023, which would boost its benchmark rate to 2.8%.
-That would be the highest level since March 2008.
-Borrowing costs for mortgage loans, credit cards and auto loans will likely rise as a result.

 One member of the Fed’s rate-setting committee, James Bullard, head of the Federal Reserve Bank of St. Louis, dissented from Wednesday’s decision.
 Bullard favored a half-point rate hike, a position he has advocated in interviews and speeches.